opencog/atomspace/opencog/query/README.md

 * Extraction of variable locations.
 * Identification of evaluatable terms.
-* Identification of those unordered sets whose permuations will need to be explored.
+* Identification of those unordered sets whose permutations will need to be explored.
 * Determination of whether the template-graph is fully connected, or is a product of disjoint graphs.
-Disjoint subgraphs can be each matched individually; the final solution-set is meareely a product of the solution-sets of the disjoint pieces.
+Disjoint subgraphs can be each matched individually; the final solution-set is merely a product of the solution-sets of the disjoint pieces.
 * Determination of whether the template-graph is fully connected, after all virtual terms have been removed.
 If it consists of disjoint pieces, then these are grounded first, and then re-assembled by evaluating the virtual links.

-Pattern compliation is non-trivial.
+Pattern compilation is non-trivial.
 Thus, in certain very simple cases, it might be faster (and probably simpler) for you, the user, to obtain the desired graphs directly, instead of using the pattern matcher.
 Of course, this looses generality, and forces you to write strange custom